GitGuardian/django-replace-migrations/README.md

 - commit and note the commit hash
 - `git checkout 2.0`
 - create a new branch `git checkout -b 2-0-replace-migrations`
-- Install `django-replace-migration` here.
+- Install `gg-django-replace-migration` here.
-- run `./manage.py makemigrations --replace-all --name replace_2_0 app1, app2, ...` ([How to get all apps](https://stackoverflow.com/questions/4111244/get-a-list-of-all-installed-applications-in-django-and-their-attributes))
+- run `./manage.py replace_all_migrations --name replace_2_0 app1, app2, ...` ([How to get all apps](https://stackoverflow.com/questions/4111244/get-a-list-of-all-installed-applications-in-django-and-their-attributes))
 - commit and note the commit hash
 - `git checkout [your main/feature branch]`
 - `git cherry-pick [commit-hash from 2-0-delete-migrations]`